Miguel-M-Oliveira/comp120-tinkering-audio/README.md

+The current program in this repository is only a test intended for the peer-review, it does not represent the final project.
+All audio and images being used are temporary and are not owned by me.

 ## Miguel Oliveira - Contract #4: User Interface Audio (Non-Diegetic Audio):
 You need to develop a tool to generate audio for the user interface.
 These should be short tones to feed back to the player that they are successfully